Gender Studies minor

 - Explore how historical and modern Anabaptist beliefs and practices may have produced gender constructions that both vary from and mimic the dominant culture;

-- embrace gender equality as an essential component in promoting social justice and peacebuilding
+- Embrace gender equality as an essential component in promoting social justice and peacebuilding; and

-- equip students planning to serve in the global context with sensitivities to gender realities in different cultures and societies around the world.
+- Become equipped for service in the global context with sensitivities to gender realities in different cultures and societies around the world.

-Students select courses ranging from history, sociology, literature, and theology to popular culture and the arts.
-Sample courses:
+Courses range from history, sociology, literature and theology to popular culture and the arts, such as: